 Can you tell me what these are and how we can get rid of them and keep them from coming back?
 It seems when my husband digs them up he hits wood under the ground where they are.

-A: They’re honey mushrooms, Armillariella tabescens..
+A: They’re honey mushrooms, Armillaria tabescens (or Armillaria mellea).
 The name comes from their color, not their taste.

 Another way to think about mushrooms is to call them the “flowers” of an organism that lives underground.
 In your case, a common fungus has been feeding on dead maple roots.
 It simply waited for the right weather conditions to “bloom” and send up a mass of mushrooms.